onap/policy-parent/docs/development/devtools/policy-gui-acm-smoke.rst

 2. Setup Guide
 **************
 This section will show the developer how to set up their environment to start testing in GUI with some instruction on how to carry out the tests.
-There are a number of prerequisites.
+There are several prerequisites.
 Note that this guide is written by a Linux user - although the majority of the steps show will be exactly the same in Windows or other systems.
 The IDE used in the examples here is Intellij but most or all of what is described should be the same across IDEs.

 2.1 Prerequisites
 =================